bp-kelley/descriptastorus/README.md

     ...
 ```

+# To lookup by inchikey

 ```
-# if indexed by inchikey
 rows = []
 for key in inchiKeys:
     rows.extend( d.lookupInchiKey(key) )